[ Printer Friendly Version ] [ Report Abuse ]

-The Orphanage was exactly 16 minutes away from the Leaky Cauldron if one was to walk.
-Since that was Khloe’s only form of transportation, she was forced to leave the crowded pub and stroll through the pounding rain.
-She had to crouch down under the flying arm of a very large man, and squeeze past a tiny space between a wall and a woman's backside.
-Finally, however, she managed to reach the door.
+The Orphanage was exactly sixteen minutes away from the Leaky Cauldron, if one was to walk.
+Walking was Khloe’s only form of transportation, so she bent low and ducked under a drunk man’s flailing arms and squeezed through a tiny space in the wall behind a large woman’s backside.
+Not soon enough, she was at the exit and threw herself outside.
 As soon as the door closed behind her the sounds of laughter and chit-chatting died.
-Without hesitation she briskly made her way from the magical pub.
+She took in a deep, unsoiled breath and without hesitation briskly made her way from the magical pub.

-By the time she made it through the thick doors of her childhood home, Khloe’s hair and clothes were soaked, dripping and cold.
+By the time she made it through the thick doors of her childhood home the rain had started pouring down again and Khloe was, once again, dripping and cold.
 As if that wasn’t bad enough, her shoes squeaked and left mud trails on the ceramic floor with every step she took, alerting to everyone nearby that she was home.

 “Oh dear, child, I was worried you had gotten caught in that awful draft.”
 A portly lady came up behind Khloe and wrapped a light pink towel around her shoulders.
-Mrs. Blair was her name, though she had no apparent husband sulking about so Khloe was unsure of how she obtained to title "Mrs".
+Mrs. Blair was her name, though she had no apparent husband skulking about so Khloe was unsure of how she obtained the title "Mrs".

 Khloe shrugged her shoulders and gave Mrs. Blair a soft smile.